prog4biol/pfb2023/workshops/NGS/README.md

 **NOTE**: Unless otherwise specified, example command lines are available in this workshop's [lecture notes](https://github.com/bredeson/pfb2022/blob/master/workshops/NGS/bio_info_formats.pdf)

-0. First, create a new `ngs` directory for this workshop in which to perform these exercises, then change directory to it.
+1. First, create a new `ngs` directory for this workshop in which to perform these exercises, then change directory to it.

-1. Install the following command line software using Miniconda.
+2. Install the following command line software using Miniconda.
 If you haven't already, use the instructions to install Miniconda detailed in the [Biopython problemset](https://github.com/prog4biol/pfb2022/blob/master/problemsets/biopython_problemset.md).
     ```bash
     conda install -c anaconda wget
     conda install -c conda-forge gnuplot
-    conda install -c bioconda bwa fastqc samtools bedtools vcftools
+    conda install -c bioconda bwa fastqc samtools bcftools bedtools
     ```

-2. Download the Java-based sofware required for this tutorial using `wget`:
+3. Download the Java-based sofware required for this tutorial using `wget`:
     ```bash
     # 1. Fetch each software package .zip archive file:
     wget https://github.com/broadinstitute/gatk/releases/download/4.3.0.0/gatk-4.3.0.0.zip